FurkanVeznedar/10-ModalSolver/README.md

-# Modal Solver Geliştirme
+# Modal Solver Development

-## Proje Adı
+## Project Name
-Modal Solver Geliştirme
+Modal Solver Development

-## Teknolojiler
+## Technologies
 - C++
 - OpenGL
-- Eigen Kütüphanesi
+- Eigen Library

-## Açıklama
+## Description
-Bu proje kapsamında, titreşim analizlerinde kullanılmak üzere bir modal solver geliştirdim.
+In this project, I developed a modal solver for use in vibration analysis.

-## Amaç
+## Purpose
-Belirli bir yapı üzerinde titreşim modlarının ve doğal frekansların hesaplanması.
+To calculate the vibration modes and natural frequencies of a given structure.

-## Detaylar
+## Details
-- **OpenGL** kullanarak grafiksel kullanıcı arayüzü (GUI) ve sonuçların görselleştirilmesi sağlandı.
+- **OpenGL** was used to create a graphical user interface (GUI) and visualize the results.
-- **Eigen** kütüphanesi kullanarak matris işlemleri ve lineer cebir hesaplamaları yapıldı.
+- **Eigen** library was utilized for matrix operations and linear algebra computations.
-- Çeşitli titreşim modlarının ve doğal frekansların doğru bir şekilde belirlenmesi sağlandı.
+- Various vibration modes and natural frequencies were accurately determined.

-## Sonuçlar
+## Results
-- Proje sonunda, yapıların titreşim analizlerinin görsel ve sayısal olarak elde edilmesi mümkün hale geldi.
+- By the end of the project, it became possible to obtain both visual and numerical results for the vibration analysis of structures.
-- Performans optimizasyonları ile hesaplama sürelerinde %X iyileşme sağlandı.
+- Performance optimizations resulted in a %X improvement in computation times.
-- Proje, benzer problemler için genel bir çözüm yöntemi olarak kullanılabilir hale getirildi.
+- The project can be used as a general solution method for similar problems.